 2. Upon receiving a submission, the PPR Chair and Advisory Committee will select reviewers based on relevant expertise, stature in the field, and quality of prior PPRs.

 3. The review process combines journal-style reviews (albeit more complete and constructive, see below) and, simultaneously, empirical replication of the papers.

-4. We hope to produce outside reviews within about two weeks from when we get the information we need.
+4. We hope to produce outside reviews within a few weeks from when we get the information we need.
 More details on this below.

 5. Authors retain full control over what they put in their papers, whether or not to make changes in response to anything or everything in their peer pre-reviews, and whether to pass this information on to journals (see below).
 Authors are required to acknowledge receiving assistance from the “Alexander and Diviya Maguro Peer Pre-Review Program at Harvard’s Institute for Quantitative Social Science”.